Transgressing Disciplines

-As trans studies continues to emerge within a colonial, capitalist and carceral academic landscape, Transgressing Disciplines seeks to offer a collective intervention to interrupt, agitate and transform how we engage trans studies as a field and a discipline.
-This series invites conversations and collaborations with emerging Black trans thinkers, artists and cultural workers whose crafts transcend traditional modes of knowledge production.
-To transgress means to go beyond a limit or boundary; this series aims to push the boundaries of what trans studies can do to nourish (rather than extract from) Black trans people and communities.
-Embracing both an interdisciplinary and anti-carceral approach to trans studies, this series centers Black trans life in an effort to deepen our understandings of race, class and gender in our intellectual, artistic and cultural work.
+As Trans studies continues to emerge within a colonial, capitalist and carceral academic landscape, Transgressing Disciplines seeks to offer a collective intervention to interrupt, agitate and transform how we engage with Trans studies.
+This series invites conversations and collaborations with emerging Black trans thinkers, artists and cultural workers whose crafts transcend traditional modes of inquiry.
+Inspired by bell hooks’ mandate to transgress—to go beyond a limit or boundary— traditional modes of teaching and learning, this series aims to push scholars to reconsider not just what Trans studies is, but what Trans studies does.
+In doing so, we disrupt extractive academic norms to create scholarship that nourishes Black trans people and communities.
+Embracing both interdisciplinary and anti-carceral approaches to Trans studies, Transgressing Disciplines recognizes Black trans life as a site of knowledge production.
+Together, we work to deepen our collective consciousness of how entanglements of race, class and gender shape our intellectual, artistic and cultural work.

 2024-2025